Pawel-Galkowski/Recruitment-System/README.md

-﻿# Recruitment-System
+# Recruitment-System
-Recruitment platform created with MERN stack - full source code is not available.
+Recruitment platform created with MERN stack.
-Code of application is publicated in independent applications below.

 ## Live view
 You can check the application in this [link](https://joinjobs.herokuapp.com/)<br/>